-During the three and six months ended June 30, 2011, we expensed approximately \$358,000 and \$698,000, respectively, of manufacturing overhead associated with production capacity in excess of production requirements.
-We did not expense any overhead associated with excess capacity in the comparable periods of 2010.
-During the early part of 2010 we classified overhead cost allocated to the accessory pico projector as research and development expense until February 2010, when we determined that the product's design and production processes were mature enough to support commercial production and we began classifying overhead cost to cost of product revenue.
+During the three and nine months ended September 30, 2011, we expensed approximately \$247,000 and \$945,000, respectively, of manufacturing overhead associated with production capacity in excess of production requirements.
+We did not expense any overhead associated with excess capacity as cost of product revenue in the comparable periods of 2010.
+We classified overhead cost allocated to the accessory pico projector as research and development expense until February 2010, when we determined that the product's design and production processes were mature enough to support commercial production and we began classifying overhead cost to cost of product revenue.

-The decrease in cost of product revenue for the three months ended June 30, 2011, compared to the same period in 2010, was primarily a result of lower inventory write downs.
-The increase in cost of product revenue for the six months ended June 30, 2011, was primarily driven by higher levels of overhead allocated to cost of product revenue compared to the same period a year ago.
+The decrease in cost of product revenue for the three and nine months ended September 30, 2011, compared to the same period in 2010, was primarily a result of approximately \$1.7 million of previously written down inventory that was sold in the third quarter of 2011.
 The cost of product revenue as a percentage of product revenue can fluctuate significantly from period to period, depending on the product mix and volume and the level of overhead expense.
-The increase in the cost of product revenue as a percentage of product revenue in 2011, compared to the same periods in 2010, was primarily attributed to manufacturing overhead associated with production capacity in excess of production requirements.
+The increase in the cost of product revenue as a percentage of product revenue as a percentage of product revenue in 2011, compared to the same periods in 2010, was primarily attributed to manufacturing overhead associated with production capacity in excess of production requirements.